alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 2. Select **Explore** in the left-hand menu.
 3. Under **Start a new exploration**, choose **Blank**.

-A blank exploration workspace will open.
+A blank exploration editor will open.

 ---